 When the film opens, we see Jessica Anderson-Gwin, founder of Jagged, a contemporary pole dance company that’s the first of its kind, frustrated as she tries to find a venue that will allow her company to use its space for an upcoming performance.
 The frustration is palpable as so many of the people she talks to confuse what they do with stripping and refuse to host them.
 This is what Jessica is up against in Matt & Katie Celia‘s spectacular documentary Off the Floor.

-What the Celia‘s are able to capture in the film is Jessica and the Jagged crew’s struggle to destigmatize pole dancing, something that is already a huge hit in the fitness world, and do her best to legitimize it as an art form.
-Her approach, according to Jagged’s website, “fuses the art of aerial pole work with concert and commercial dance.”
+What the Celia‘s are able to capture in the film is Jessica and the Jagged crew’s struggle to destigmatize pole dancing, something that is already a huge hit in the fitness world, where many people is into now trying all these different kind of training and diet including with supplements from sites as http://thestylishmagazine.com/407/keto-ultra-review/ that also help with this.
+Her napproach, according to Jagged’s website, “fuses the art of aerial pole work with concert and commercial dance.”
 We are given firsthand access to their struggles to make a name for themselves and shake off the stereotypes that abound.

 Basing her operations out of her small apartment, dancers meet there to rehearse and work on routines for upcoming shows.
 There are peaks and valleys and all the while Jessica and her company-mates hold their heads high and never give up hope that what they are doing will be accepted, despite constantly looking from the outside in on the rest of the dancing establishment.
 Their pursuit for not just approval but acceptance is without bounds.
 They audition and appear on America’s Best Dance Crew (dismissed out of hand as too sexy) and also America’s Got Talent, but can’t break through.
 Alas, their spirits are not daunted, but Jessica needs a break from the scene in LA where the troupe is based and moves to Nashville, Tennessee, where her boyfriend lives.
 And here she continues to break new ground as she starts Jagged South, ceding control of the LA wing to fellow dancer Sarah Mann.